Generalized Bernoulli Process and Fractional Binomial Distribution: Introduction

-In 2003, Nick Laskin discovered fractional Poisson process by fractional Kolmogorov-Feller equation that governs non-Markov dependence structure.
-In fractional Poisson process, events no longer independently occur, and inter-arrival time follows the first family of Mittag-Leffler distribution, that does not decay exponentially fast, but has power law decay \cite{Las}.
+In 2003, Nick Laskin discovered the fractional Poisson process by the fractional Kolmogorov-Feller equation that governs the non-Markov dependence structure.
+In the fractional Poisson process, events no longer independently occur, and inter-arrival time follows the first family of Mittag-Leffler distribution which is heavy-tail distribution \cite{Las}.
+Long-memory property of the fractional Poisson process was investigated in \cite{Bia}.

-In this paper, we propose a different generalization of Bernoulli process(GBP-II) defined for a finite sequence of Bernoulli variables whose correlation function decays with power law asymptotically.
-It turns out that there is an interesting connection between GBP-II and fractional Poisson process.
-When they are scaled, both of them converge to the same limiting distribution, the second family of Mittag-Leffler distribution.
-Also, the inter-arrival between events(successes) shows power law decay in both distributions for large time lag.
-Considering that conventional binomial distribution approximates Poisson distribution under certain condition, the connection we found between GBP-II and fractional Poisson process is thought of as its counterpart when the traditional assumption of independent events does not hold.
+In this paper, we further develop generalized Bernoulli processes, investigate their asymptotic properties, and find applications.
+It turns out that there is an interesting connection between a GBP and the fractional Poisson process.
+Both can have the same scaling limit to the second family of Mittag-Leffler distribution, and in both GBP and fractional Poisson process, the interarrival time follows a heavy-tail distribution.
+Therefore, the large-scale behavior of the GBP is similar to that of the fractional Poisson process, and the GBP is considered to be a discrete-time counterpart of the fractional Poisson process.

+In the application of GBPs to indicator data in economics, it is shown that a GBP outperforms a Markov-dependent Bernoulli process when LRD is present in the data.
+Fractional binomial models are defined as the sum of the first $n$ variables in the GBPs, and it is shown that when applied to count data with over-dispersion/excess zeros, a fractional binomial model outperforms zero-inflated models.